 You can easily retire with a diverse portfolio, measured risks, and defined goals.

-You have plenty of options, so please decide which actions are best for your needs.
+You have many options, so please decide which actions are best for your needs.
 You may also consider consulting with a financial planner for more information.

 Best of luck!